dotnet/docfx/docs/designs/conceptual-versioning.md

 monikerRange: netcore-1.0 || netcore-2.0
 ---

-# Title

 ::: moniker range="netcore-1.0"
 content in netcore-1.0
 ::: moniker-end
 ```

-In this case, there is no content with moniker `netcore-2.0`, when user view this page with `?view=netcore-2.0`, they should be fallback to `netcore-1.0` but not getting a empty page.
+In this case, there is no content under moniker `netcore-2.0`, when user view this page with `?view=netcore-2.0`, they should be fallback to `netcore-1.0` but not getting a empty page.

 To handle this case, we have to: